rabestro/DatZ1165-EN/C16/TEST_PLAN.md

 ## Size 2 and up

-Any matrix where all numbers is same should be symmetric.
+Any matrix where all numbers are same should be symmetric.